Avira is very aware of the responsibilities that exist to protect our customers data, and their privacy.

 Machine learning on the endpoint and in the cloud is one of the core technologies we use to protect people in the connected world.Learn more

 At the heart of Avira's anti-malware and threat intelligence systems lies the Avira Protection Cloud.Learn more

-Find out how Avira’s scan engines utilize the most advanced machine learning, heuristics and generics.Learn more
+Find out how Avira’s scan engines utilize advanced machine learning, heuristics and generics.Learn more

 Understanding how to protect customer data, and build a licensing model is an important part of a technology partnership.Learn more